Table of Contents

 2. Remove refined carbohydrates from your diet

-3. Have breakfast (whenever you wish)
+3. Eat breakfast (whenever you wish)

 4. Get enough sleep

 Lack of sleep can affect the regulation of two important hormones in the body, leptin, and ghrelin.
 These neurotransmitters are thought to be central to appetite.
 While ghrelin promotes hunger, leptin contributes to the feeling of satiety, and it is a lack of sleep that increases the level of ghrelin, while it reduces the level of leptin.
-It is generally recommended getting at least 7-9 hours of sleep.
+It is generally recommended to get at least 7-9 hours of sleep.